 About Dr. Tashika

 In May 2009, I established TLC Counseling & Consulting Services LLC in Atlanta, GA, where I focus on the mental health & wellness of women of color.
 My vision is to help Black women move from "Wholeness to Wellness".
 Most of the women I work with do not have a serious mental illness, but unresolved trauma and poor coping skills for life’s stressors.
-Beginning counseling is not always an easy decision, but it doesn’t have to be.
-Counseling is investment in your personal growth and it can even be exciting seeing yourself becoming the woman you know you could always be.
+Beginning counseling is not always an easy decision, but it is an investment in your personal growth.
+It can even be exciting seeing yourself becoming the woman you know you could always be.

 I am a lifelong learner & stay current in new counseling approaches and the most recent research.
 I have received extensive training in trauma-informed interventions including: dialectical behavior therapy, attachment-based therapies, and cognitive behavioral therapy.

 Education & Training